id

 int Worker::$id

-This property is very useful for distinguishing worker processes.
-For example, if one worker instance has multiple processes and the developer only wants to set a timer in one of the processes, they can do so by identifying the process number by id.
-For example, setting the timer only in the process with id number 0 of the worker instance (see example).
+This property is very useful for differentiating worker processes.
+For example, if a worker instance has multiple processes, and the developer only wants to set a timer in one of the processes, they can do so by identifying the process id.
+For instance, setting a timer only in the process with id number 0 of that worker instance (see example below).

 Note:

-The id number value remains unchanged after process restart.
+The id number remains unchanged after the process restarts.

-The distribution of process id numbers is based on each worker instance.
-Each worker instance starts numbering its processes from 0, so there may be duplicate process id numbers between worker instances, but the process id numbers within a worker instance will not be duplicated.
+The assignment of the process id is based on each worker instance.
+Each worker instance starts numbering its processes from 0, so there will be duplicate process ids between worker instances, but the process ids within a worker instance will not repeat.
 For example:

 <?php